 It shouldn’t be too difficult for any religious believer or spiritual seeker to empathize with the concepts put forward in this book, as they are after all the same ideas proposed by Jesus, Buddha, and the other enlightened people that have walked on this Earth in the past.

 Richard offers no judgment against those of us who remain dependent on the illusions to get us through daily life and even confirms that it is one of the many valid choices available to us all.
 Life, after all, is a journey, and we are all students, just as we all have some things to teach others.

 Quote: “I wanted to say, for the love of God, if you want freedom and joy so much, can’t you see it’s not anywhere outside of you?
 Say you have it, and you have it!
 Act as if it’s yours, and it is!
 Richard, what is so dammed hard about that?”

 Great book!
-I highly recommend it to anyone with questions regarding the nature of reality and their purpose for being alive.
-Get your copy today by clicking here!
+I highly recommend it to anyone with questions regarding the nature of reality and its purpose for being alive.

 If you have read this book or have any questions about it, please leave them below in the comments sections and I will be happy to try and help.

 Shared with love and appreciation for all souls that have chosen to participate in this ‘game of life.’